ansible/product-demos/README.md

 # How to use

-## 1. Provide login information for Ansible Tower
+## 1. Provide login information and choose demo

-Modify the `tower_login_info.yml` that is included in this repo with the username, password and IP address (or DNS name) of your Ansible Tower
+  - Modify the `choose_demo.yml` file that is included in this repo with the username, password and IP address (or DNS name) of your Ansible Tower

-## 2. Choose your demo

-Modify the `choose_demo.yml` that is included in this repo with demo name you want.
+  - Choose the demo name you want from the table below (or choose `all`)

-## 3. Run Ansible Playbook
+## 2. Run Ansible Playbook

 ```
-ansible-playbook playbooks/install_demo.yml -e @choose_demo.yml -e @tower_login_info.yml
+ansible-playbook playbooks/install_demo.yml -e @choose_demo.yml
 ```

 # Demo Repository